The glam was back at the Golden Globes, albeit at a distance - WTMJ

 And they were ready, style wise, as the Globes split hosts, with Amy Poehler at the Beverly Hilton and Tina Fey at the Rainbow Room in New York.

-Regina King’s dog snoozed in the background as she showed off her Louis Vuitton gown in silver and black.
-Amanda Seyfried, from somewhere in the American South, wore a sunny, springy coral Oscar de la Renta with floral adornment, echoing many stars who said they wanted to bring a little joy.
+Jodie Foster won wearing a black-and-white silk pajama set from Prada, her dog Ziggy in a bandana to match and her wife by her side.

-“I’ve got my son, who is 5 months old, laying against a pillow in a tux,” Seyfried said during a round of pre-show interviews.
+During a Zoom session with reporters after the show, a giddy Foster stuck out a bare foot showing she went shoeless to collect her award and said: “This is the best Globes ever!
+To be able to be home just felt really real.
+It didn’t feel like it was filled with so much artifice.”

-Cynthia Erivo went for neon green Valentino,and Kaley Cuoco munched pizza in another de la Renta design.
-Gillian Anderson, alone in Prague, wore a green gown and Julia Garner a two-tone Prada black and white look.
-She didn’t forget the lipstick, a deep red.
+Regina King’s dog snoozed in the background before the show as she showed off her Louis Vuitton gown in silver and black — and Amanda Seyfried previewed a springy, coral Oscar de la Renta with floral adornment, echoing many stars who said they wanted to bring a little joy.

-Laverne Cox, in a red, embellished cape-sleeve gown, did something even more unusual: She stood up to chat with reporters for E! and NBC before the show.
+“I’ve got my son, who is 5 months old, laying against a pillow in a tux,” Seyfried said.

 “I wanted to feel festive and go for it,” she told NBC.
 “It’s really amazing about this whole Zoom world.
 People can do whatever they want.”